Last Updated on October 6, 2023 by Samantha Harris

 Clip the Nails

-Remember, tortoises’ nails have quicks that contain blood vessels and nerves.
-So, cutting a section of nail that has a quick will result in pain and bleeding.
+You should clip the tortoise’s nails carefully to avoid inflicting injuries.
+Tortoises’ nails have quicks that contain blood vessels and nerves.
+So, cutting the quick will result in pain and bleeding.

 The quick is easy to identify.
-It’s located in the middle of the nail and is black-colored, unlike the rest of the nail, which tends to be lighter.
-Stay 3 mm away from the quick when trimming.
+It’s located in the middle of the nail and is black-colored, unlike the rest of the nail, which is much lighter.
+Stay 3 mm away from the quick when trimming the nails.

-Note that some tortoises can be aggressive when handled.
-If you are not careful when trimming your pet’s claws, it may attempt to bite you in a bid to free itself.
+Some tortoises will become aggressive when handled.
+If you’re not careful when trimming the claws, it may attempt to bite you to free itself.

 What Happens if I Cut the Nails Too Short?

-While trimming overgrown nails is important, the procedure can be unpleasant for your tortoise.
-You can minimize the need for trimming by providing conditions that allow it to wear out its nails naturally.
+While trimming overgrown nails is essential, the procedure can be uncomfortable for a tortoise.
+You can minimize the need for cutting by providing the right conditions.

-Here are ways to keep your tortoise’s claws short to prevent the need for clipping:
+Here are ways to keep a tortoise’s claws short to prevent the need for clipping:

-Living in a cramped space limits your tortoise’s movement, which in turn reduces its opportunities to wear down its nails naturally.
+Living in a cramped space limits a tortoise’s movement, reducing opportunities to wear down its nails.

-To mitigate this problem, you should house your tortoise in a spacious enclosure with room for movement.
-Doing so motivates your tortoise to indulge its instincts for roaming and playing, thus helping it wear down its claws.
+To mitigate this problem, house a tortoise in a spacious enclosure with ample room for movement.
+Doing so motivates the tortoise to indulge its instincts for roaming and exploration.

-As mentioned, digging is an important activity for tortoises since it keeps their nails short.
+As mentioned, digging burrows is important for tortoises since it keeps their nails short.

 It’s easier for wild tortoises to wear down their nails in this way.
-After all, their habitats are covered in abrasive soil and rocks, which create friction.
+After all, their natural habitat is covered in abrasive soil and rocks, which create friction.

-Adding accessories, such as rocks and logs, to your tortoise’s enclosure can keep its claws from growing too long.
-As your tortoise climbs over these obstacles, the friction will naturally file its nails.
+Adding accessories like rocks and logs to a tortoise’s enclosure can keep its claws from growing too long.
+As the tortoise climbs over these obstacles, the friction will naturally file its nails.

-Your tortoise won’t experience any pain if you clip its nails, provided you don’t cut the quick.
-According to Contributions to Zoology, tortoise nails are made from a hard keratin layer.
+A tortoise won’t experience pain, provided you don’t cut the quick.
+According to Contributions to Zoology, tortoises’ nails have a hard keratin layer (a fibrous protein).

-Aside from the quick, which contains blood vessels and nerves, tortoises’ nails are formed by dead cells.
-Consequently, clipping them correctly won’t cause a tortoise any pain.
+Aside from the quick, which contains blood vessels and nerves, tortoises’ nails consist of dead cells.
+Consequently, clipping the nails correctly will be pain-free.
+Use sharp, clean clippers.